serg239/gp_picker_api/README.md

-# Google takeout photos selected in browser
+# Google Takeout Photos [Google Photos Picker API]
 This implementation provides a complete solution for integrating<br>
 Google Photos Picker functionality into your application.